tannm1707/advanced-search/README.md

 - Searching Product with Elasticsearch
 - Sync Post, Update, Delete in CRUD with Elasticsearch indexing
 - Creating API Swagger Document
-- Data report: Total product report, Average price report **Not Done**:
+- Data report: Total product report, Average price report, Lowest and Highest product report ( all done in mongoose)

+**Not Done**:
 - Sync data from MongoDB to Elasticsearch ( tried using monstache but still cannot make it work )
+- Apply elasticsearch for getting data report
 ---

 <p align="center">